sympy/sympy/doc/src/guides/custom-functions.md

 - **Don't just return an expression.**

-  We might have been tempted to write
+  In the above example, we might have been tempted to write

   ```py
   >>> from sympy import cos